-- American Association of University Women/Plymouth-Canton Branch (2000): awarded to a mature woman from the Plymouth-Canton area with financial need. - Bettie Archer-Johnson/American Business Women's Association Scholarship (2005).
+- American Association of University Women/Plymouth-Canton Branch (2000): awarded to a mature woman from the Plymouth- Canton area with financial need. - Bettie Archer-Johnson/American Business Women's Associa- tion Scholarship (2005).
 Established by the American Business Women's Association-Novi Oaks Charter Chapter. - Briggs-Fisher Foundation Scholarship (2007). - The Cold Heading Foundation Scholarship (1986): awarded to qualified students.
-Established by Rene and Aline A. DeSeranno. - Gladys Collins Hospice and Palliative Studies Scholarship (1989).
+Established by Rene and Aline A. DeSeranno. - Gladys Collins Hospice and Palliative Studies Scholarship (1989). - Theresa Higgins Roose (2014): awarded to a full time or part time student in Religious Studies. - Joseph and Angela Kapuscinski Scholarship (2013): for the education of members of the Felician sisters of Livonia and other religious orders pursing a degree program at Madonna University including gerontology, religious studies, hospice, nursing, and other majors. (has an endowed scholarship as well) - Honorable and Mrs. Timothy Kenny Scholarship (2004). - Kathleen M. Lenaghan Scholarship for the Arts (2014).
+Established by Arthur R. Lenaghan for art and/or music majors. - Livonia Civic Chorus Scholarship in Memory of Sister Mary Francilene Van de Vyver, CSSF (2002): awarded to a full or part-time student in music preparing for a career in the vocal arts at Madonna University and who has not previously been a recipient of it; featured at LCC's Christmas or spring concerts.
+Established by the Livonia Civic Chorus.

-- Honorable and Mrs. Timothy Kenny Scholarship (2004). - Kathleen M. Lenaghan Scholarship for the Arts (2014).
-Established by Arthur R. Lenaghan for art and/or music majors. - Livonia Civic Chorus Scholarship in Memory of Sister Mary Francilene Van de Vyver, CSSF (2002): awarded to a full or parttime student in music preparing for a career in the vocal arts at Madonna University and who has not previously been a recipient of it; featured at LCC's Christmas or spring concerts.
-Established by the Livonia Civic Chorus. - Livonia Rotary Club Scholarship (1989). - Michigan Colleges Foundation Scholarship Programs funded by the following corporations and foundations: Mary Maybury Berkery Memorial Trust, Building Industry Association, Comerica Charitable Foundation, The DeRoy Testamentary Foundation, Earhart Foundation, Gordon Food Service, Health Alliance Plan (HAP), JSJ Corporation, Liberty Scholarship Program, Eugene A. Miller Scholarship Program, Rose Memorial Scholarship Program, United Parcel Service (UPS). - TRIO Student Scholarship (1997).
+- Livonia Rotary Club Scholarship (1989). - Michigan Colleges Foundation Scholarship Programs funded by the following corporations and foundations: Mary Maybury Berkery Memorial Trust, Building Industry Association, Comeri- ca Charitable Foundation, The DeRoy Testamentary Foundation, Earhart Foundation, Gordon Food Service, Health Alliance Plan (HAP), JSJ Corporation, Liberty Scholarship Program, Eugene A. Miller Scholarship Program, Rose Memorial Scholarship Program, United Parcel Service (UPS). - TRIO Student Scholarship (1997). - Melissa Dawn Wilson Scholarship (2015): awarded to an under-graduate or graduate student in the Social Work program.
+Established by Gary Borowski.